top of page

 --set ingress-controller.enabled=true \

---set ingress-controller.config.ingressClass=appsec-apisix \
+--set ingress-controller.config.kubernetes.ingressClass=appsec-apisix \

 --set appsec.userEmail="<your-email-address>" \